FairwindsOps/insights-docs/docs/features/admission-controller.md

 ```

 ## Configuration
-You can fine-tune which rules are applied by the admission controller.
+You can fine-tune which checks are applied by the admission controller.
+Any check with a `danger` severity will instruct the Admission Controller to deny the deployment.

 Specifically, the following auditing tools
 can be enabled or disabled as part of admission control:
 * Polaris - checks for security and best practices
 * OPA - apply custom policies to resources ([see docs](/reports/opa))
 * Pluto - disallow resources that have been deprecated

+> **IMPORTANT:** By default, each of these auditing tools are enabled in Admission Controller when you first set it up.
+Polaris, which has some out-of-the-box checks that default to `danger`, may cause some deployments to fail.
+See the Polaris section below for more information.

 To enable or disable a particular report, run:
 ```bash